RafalWilinski/elastic-beanstalk-terraform-setup/README.md

 1. Run ```terraform plan -out plan.tfplan```
 2. Run ```terraform apply plan.tfplan``` - this may take up to 15 minutes

-Alternatively you can place variables insite `terraform.tfvars` file instead of pasting them into CLI input.
+Alternatively you can place variables inside `terraform.tfvars` file instead of pasting them into CLI input.

 ### Manual deployment